sartorlab/mint/README.md

 All annotation sessions output a table of all genomic annotations intersecting the input regions in `test_hybrid/summary/tables`.
 Also output are summary tables indicating the number of regions annotated to a particular type, along with corresponding numbers for a set of random regions.

+For details on the general features of `annotatr`, visit the [GitHub repository](https://github.com/rcavalcante/annotatr).

 #### Table: Complete annotations

 ```{bash}